-CLUBS around Devon are being encouraged to considering offering walking rugby.
+Clubs around Devon are being encouraged to consider offering walking rugby.

 HERE ARE THE MAIN WALKING RUGBY RULES

 • The game is split into four 5 minute (or longer by agreement) quarters, 2 minute breaks for rehydration between each

 • Up to 7 players a side, with rolling substitutes

 • Players must not run or jog while the game is in action